Christ Church CE Primary School

 In Year 4, all children nationally will be taking an online Times Table Check on all multiplication facts up to and including 12x12 (you can find the Parent Information Guide attached below).
 To support this, children in Years 1-6 have access to Times Tables Rock Stars through their own username and password.
 Children have the opportunity to practice and build upon their times tables skills in a motivating and engaging way.

 A key foundation in mathematics is a firm understanding of the four operations (addition, subtraction, multiplication and division).
 Pupils build on this foundation every year, moving from using concrete resources (Numicon) in key stage 1, to pictorial and abstract representations in key stage 2.
-For more information on what this looks like at Christ Church please click here to view our calculation policy.
+For more information on what this looks like at Christ Church please see below for our calculation policy

 Pupils learn in an environment where maths is promoted as being an exciting and enjoyable subject in which they can investigate and ask questions.
 As a result, pupils have a positive view of maths.
 Positive relationships between staff and pupils mean that children feel safe to make mistakes and know that it is OK to be ‘wrong’ because the journey to finding an answer is most important.
 Children are confident to ‘have a go’ and can use manipulatives, along with learnt strategies to solve problems.